kudobuilder/operators/repository/kafka/docs/v0.2/upgrade.md

 ![operator-upgrade-1](./resources/images/operator-upgrade-2.png)

 The following upgrade procedure assumes one running Kafka cluster and one Kafka operator version already installed (version `kafka-0.1.1`).
-It also assumes one is running KUDO 0.5.0:
+It also assumes one is running KUDO 0.5.0 or later:

 Check for running instances: